-A component of the POST Portal is for peace officer agencies to report training hours for officers and dispatchers to maintain their certification.
+A component of the Utah Acadis Online Portal is for agencies to report training hours for officers and dispatchers to maintain their certification.
 These hours are recorded to fulfill the statutory requirement of completing training as a component to keep peace officer or dispatcher certifications active.
-In-Service training hours shall be reported through the ACADIS Portal.
+In-Service training hours shall be reported only through the Utah Acadis Online Portal.
 Hours submitted via any other form will not be accepted.

 What is the timeline?

-The training year is defined by the fiscal year cycle of July 1st to June 30th annually.
-By statute all agencies will report to POST training hours by June 30th.
-The month of July is utilized as a reconciliation period.
+The training year is defined by the fiscal year cycle of July1st to June 30th annually.
+All agencies must complete the reporting and audit period before August 1st annually.
 On August 1st, all active peace officers and certified dispatchers who have not met the training requirement will have their certification suspended until the training deficiency has been resolved.
 On October 1st, any peace officer or certified dispatcher, which has not resolved the training deficiency, will be reported to Utah Retirement Systems for an adjustment of retirement benefits.
-Any peace officer who has not made up the decifiency within 18 months will need to complete the reactivation process to restore certification eligibility.
+Any peace officer who has not made up the deficiency within 18 months will need to complete the reactivation process to restore certification eligibility.

 What should be reported to POST?

-What courses are eligible to meet the requirement?
+What courses are eligible to meet the requirements?

-Any post sponsored course is eligible for satisfying the annual training requirement.
-Any other course by policy will need to be approved by the employing chief administrative officer.
+Any POST sponsored course (online or in-person) is eligible for satisfying the annual training requirement.
+Any other course will need to be approved by the employing chief administrative officer.
 POST does not endorse or sponsor vendor-provided training, it is at the discretion of the chief administrative officer to determine the validity of the course.

 No, POST sponsored courses are already credited to the peace officer or dispatcher.
 Any duplicate entry from the agency will not be approved.